mia-platform/documentation/docs/fast_data/configuration/single_view_creator/common.md

 # Single View Creator concepts

-Single View Creator is the service in charge of keeping updated the Single View with the data retrieved from the projections.
+The Single View Creator is the service that keeps the Single View updated with data retrieved from projections.
 This service is available as a plugin or as a template:
-- plugin: allows you to use the single view creator as a black-box.
+- plugin: it allows you to use the Single View Creator as a black-box.
 You just need to configure it through the Config Maps and environment variables
-- [template](#template): gives you access to the source code of the single view creator because of it will be created a repository on Git with its code.
-You will need to update its dependencies by yourself and maintains its code.
+- [template](#template): it gives you access to the source code of the Single View Creator, which will be hosted on a Git repository.
+You will need to update its dependencies and maintain the code.

 We strongly recommend using the plugin.
-Template is supposed to be used only for advanced use-case where the plugin can not be used.
+The template is supposed to be used only for advanced use cases where the plugin cannot be used.

 Single View Creator plugin can be used in two modes:
-- [Low Code](/fast_data/configuration/single_view_creator/low_code.md): allows you to perform aggregation through JSON without writing any Javascript code in most cases.
-If you need custom behavior you will still be able to writing your own code for just that piece of aggregation.
+- [Low Code](/fast_data/configuration/single_view_creator/low_code.md): it allows you to perform aggregation through JSON files without writing any Javascript code.
+If you need a custom behavior on a piece of aggregation you can still write your own code.
-- [Manual](/fast_data/configuration/single_view_creator/manual.md): allows you to perform aggregation writing your own Javascript code.
+- [Manual](/fast_data/configuration/single_view_creator/manual.md): it allows you to perform aggregation by writing your own Javascript code.

-We recommend using the Low Code since it allows you to be faster and safer in aggregating your data.
+We recommend using the Low Code mode since it allows you to be faster and safer when aggregating your data.
 You will just need to think about the data and not the code for doing so.
-Manual mode is supposed to be used only for cases where Low Code can not be used, but it should rarely happen, since if you are using Low Code you will still be able to writing custom Javascript function for the specific piece of aggregation that Low Code can not perform.
+The Manual mode is supposed to be used only for cases where Low Code cannot be used, but this should rarely happen, since it is possible to write custom Javascript functions for specific pieces of aggregation also when using Low Code.

 ## Getting started

 ### Plugin

 Go to the [Marketplace](/marketplace/overview_marketplace.md) and create a `Single View Creator` or `Single View Creator - Low Code` plugin.
-Go to the microservice page of the one created and set the correct values to the environment variables containing a placeholder.
+Go to the microservice page of the newly created Single View Creator and set the correct values to the environment variables containing a placeholder.

 ## Template

 Search in the [Marketplace](/marketplace/overview_marketplace.md) for a `Single View Creator - Template` and create it.
-Then go to the microservice page of the one created and set the correct values to the environment variables containing a placeholder.
+Then go to the microservice page of the newly created Single View Creator and set the correct values to the environment variables containing a placeholder.
 Click on the repository link in the microservice page and clone on your computer the repository.

 :::info
-You can use the template and all the Mia-Platform libraries **only under license**.
+You can use the template and all of Mia-Platform libraries **only under license**.
-For further information contact your Mia Platform referent
+For further information contact your Mia Platform representative.
 :::

 ### Code overview